 A Tale of Two Seasons in Galapagos

 What makes the weather in Galapagos so special is the peculiar presence of trade winds and ocean currents.
 As a result of these, both seasons in Galapagos see relatively mild tropical conditions and dry weather when compared to other regions along the equator.

-Seasons in Galapagos are harbingers of change, and hot season is no exception: December sees the aforementioned currents and winds that arrive during dry season weaken.
-It’s during this season that water temperatures around the archipelago gradually rise as warmer waters from the Panama current start to enter the islands, which means that the amount of evaporation increases, too.
-Hotter atmospheric conditions begin to appear and then, come January all the way up to April, the hottest months in Galapagos will be in full-swing, with average temperatures hovering around the 78 °F/ 26 °C mark.
-It won’t be until mid-March that the Galapagos will begin to cool down again as both colder waters and southeast trade winds make their way back to the archipelago as the Dry Season starts, and thus, the cycle repeats itself.
+Seasons in Galapagos are harbingers of change, and the hot season is no exception: December sees the aforementioned currents and winds that arrive during dry season weaken.
+It’s during this season that water temperatures around the archipelago gradually rise as warmer waters from the Panama current start to enter the islands, which means that the number of evaporation increases, too.
+Hotter atmospheric conditions begin to appear and then, come January all the way up to April, the hottest months in Galapagos will be in full swing, with average temperatures hovering around 78 °F/ 26 °C mark.
+It won’t be until mid-March that the Galapagos will begin to cool down again as both colder water currents and southeast trade winds make their way back to the archipelago as the Dry Season starts, and thus, the cycle repeats itself.

 How does the Hot Season Compare to the Dry Season?

 Compared to the rest of the year, the hot season in Galapagos feels significantly warmer.
 Islands experience an overflow of vegetation and terrestrial species such as land iguanas and tortoises (which feast on the plant life) will be out and about in full force.
 Moisture is also relatively higher during the hot season, meaning light showers are more common during brief moments in the day.
 Warmer sea temperatures are present as well, meaning many guests often won’t require the use of a wetsuit!

 Whatever time of the year it be, guests at the Finch Bay Galapagos Hotel are guaranteed to enjoy the best of what Galapagos has to offer!
 Book your stay with us today!